NikitaDouglas/bank_tech_test/README.md

 As a customer of the bank
 So I can buy things
-I would like to be able do withdraw from my bank account.
+I would like to be able to withdraw from my bank account.

 As a customer of the bank
 So I can get control of my money